Free UK Delivery

 • Always make sure your lights are in working order and there is no visible damage

-• Make sure your load is evenly distributed and under the MAM of your vehicle, you can find this information on your vehicle manufacturer's plate or car handbook
+• Make sure the weight of your trailer and load is evenly distributed and under the MAM of your vehicle, you can find this information on your vehicle manufacturer's plate or car handbook

 • A trailer without a braking system should never exceed 750kg or weigh more than 50% of your car's weight